sLaNGjI/wp-missed-schedule/readme.txt

 `
 = Common Rules =
 * Fix Missed Schedule Failed Future Posts Scheduled Items
-* The state of art for fix big core bug since WordPress 2.5.0+
 * Secunia Certified Zero Advisories and Vulnerabilities
+* The state of art for fix big core bug since WordPress 2.5+
+* Work with all WordPress Versions from 2.1+ to 4.7+
+* Preemptive Support for WordPress 4.8-beta
 * Compatible with: WordPress, bbPress, Buddypress
-* Preemptive Support for WordPress 4.8-alpha
-* Work with all WordPress Versions from 2.1+ to 4.7+
-* Preemptive Support for WordPress 4.8-alpha
 * No interference with others Scheduled Cron Jobs at scale
 * Ready to Single and Network Multisite Environment
 * Full Strict Security Rules Applied